OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 The source for every repository will be downloaded and organised into a directory structure that enables everything to be built using a single CMake project at the root of the *openmoonray* clone.
 Of course, you can also clone the repositories individually into any structure you want, but you will then need to build them separately.

 ---
 ## Obtaining the dependencies
+---

 MoonRay is dependent on a number of third-party libraries and tools.
 You can obtain these however you want, but the *openmoonray* repo defines a "canonical" process for selected platforms.

 Rather than providing a list of dependencies and versions, we provide sets of scripts and CMake projects in the */building* directory of *openmoonray*.
-These have several advantages.
-Firstly, they will always match the current source, and can be directly tested for accuracy by running them.
+Running these scripts will install the dependencies onto the system.
+This has several advantages.
+Firstly, the scripts will always match the current source, and can be directly tested for accuracy by running them.
 Secondly, they contain build options and other settings, as well as specifying a particular version for each dependency.
 If your requirements fit what they do, you can simply run them directly to install the dependencies.
 If not, you can either modify them as appropriate, or use them as a reference.

 There are separate directories under */building* for obtaining dependencies under different Linux distributions (currently Centos 7 and Rocky Linux 9).
 The rest of this section describes how to use the scripts.
+They are designed to run in the *bash* shell.

 ### 1. Packages

 The first step is to install required packages from the OS distribution.
 The availability of suitable package versions varies from distribution to distribution : for example, Rocky Linux 9 has more of the dependencies available that does Centos 7.
-If there is no suitable binary package for a dependency, you may need to download it as source and build it -- as discussed in the next section.
+If there is no suitable binary package for a dependency, you can download it as source and build it -- as discussed in the next section.
 The script to install the required packages is called *install_packages.sh*.
 It makes some changes to the current shell environment, so you should run it like this:

 ```bash
 source building/Rocky9/install_packages.sh